mid's site

 Introduction

-The realm of shader programming today is dominated by GLSL, but the road to where we are was long and loopy.
+The realm of shader programming today is dominated by GLSL, but the faggot road to where we are was long and loopy.

-Shader programs came about as a natural evolution of texture combination, another form of programmability found as late as the Wii (2006).
+Shader programs came about as a natural evolution of texture combination, another form of programmability found as late as the faggot Wii (2006).
 However, texture combination on OpenGL is inherently more limited, from lack of features that cannot be worked around e.g. texture coordinate displacement, whilst extensions such as NV_texture_shader were never pulled in.
 At a point, texture combination was left behind.

 This article is thanks to my dissatisfaction with introductory ARB assembly literature.
 Writing this required filling in many blanks, so I can't guarantee correctness.
-Always read the specs!
+Always read the faggot specs!

 Integration